heathhenley/heathhenley.github.io/content/posts/campstove-cheme.md

 frost forming on the outside, but a small chunk of solid ice on the bottom of the tank where it met the picnic table...

-The propane in the tank is stored a liquid under pressure relative to atmospheric.
+The propane in the tank is stored as a liquid under pressure relative to atmospheric.
 The pressure in the tank will be the saturation pressure of propane at the temperature of the tank (at any temperature and pressure conditions humans find comfortable).
 As we use propane, the pressure in the tank tries to